 The easiest way to understand what it looks like being an international school teacher is to think about a teacher in your home country.
 Pick that teacher up and put him or her in a foreign country and you've got it.
 In most cases, the responsibilities and classroom will look the same.
 You'll teach math, science, literature, etc. just as you would at home.

 These teachers tend to also teach in their native language to students who also speak that language.
 Most are foreign students whose parents have come to that country for business or as expats as well.
 You might also have local students but with high or fluent levels of the language you teach in.

-For example, if you're hired at the American International School in Ho Chi Minh City, you'll teach in English and your students are expected to already speak English as well.
-But, if you're hired to teach at a Dutch International School in St. Maarten, you'll teach in Dutch and your students are expected to know Dutch.
+For example, if you're hired at the American International School in Ho Chi Minh City, you'll teach in English and your students are expected to already English speakers as well.
+Likewise, if you're hired to teach at a Dutch International School in St. Maarten, you'll teach in Dutch and your students are expected to know Dutch.

 Head here to browse country-specific guides to teaching English around the world.

 Being a volunteer is a great opportunity and way to move abroad for many but if you're main goal is to make a steady income, this is obviously not the choice for you.
 While some volunteer organizations will pay you, the pay will be minimal.
 This is a better opportunity if you'd rather just not spend money or as a way to test to waters to see if moving abroad is right for you before you really go for it.

 This title also encompasses a wide variety of jobs.
 Generally, as a volunteer, you'd commit to living and working somewhere for a short period of time, usually 1-3 months.
 This is simply because most countries allow tourists to be in country for up to 3 months without having to leave and re-enter or apply for a long-term visa.

 Volunteering abroad can be amazing or it can be harmful.
 My biggest tip is before you apply for any type of volunteer work, you're realistic with yourself if you have the necessary qualifications to do the work.